ragingwind/eddystone-beacon-menubar-scanner/readme.md

 ## Limited

-- It has been tested on Mac OSX Only
+- It has been tested on Mac OS X Only
-- The application can only runs with iojs v2.0
+- The application is only able to run on iojs v2.0

 ## License